barpaw/matrix-notifier-ee2e-api/README.md

-# synapse-notifier-ee2e-api
+# matrix-notifier-ee2e-api
-API for sending messages in encrypted rooms (synapse matrix)
+API for sending messages in encrypted rooms (matrix)

 ## About
 This project allows you to send messages in encrypted matrix rooms using a web api.